mahdikhashan/jax-experiments/README.md

 TODO:

-- [ ] implement a relo function in jax
+- [x] implement a relu function in jax
 - [ ] implement an xor neural net with jax
 - [ ] add distributed training for xor problem